FAQ – CO2 emission regulations for light delivery and light articulated vehicles (collectively referred to as light commercial vehicles)

 To whom do the regulations apply in the case of multi-stage vehicles?

-Here a distinction has to be made between two cases:
+Here, a distinction is made between two cases:

-- If the person who is entitled to privileges or immunities purchases the vehicle from an importer/reseller (large-scale or small importer), the importer has to pay any penalty that may be applicable.
-The importer is at liberty to add the amount of the penalty to the final purchase price.
+- If the person enjoying privileges or immunities purchases the vehicle from an importer/reseller (large or small importer), the importer must pay any penalty that may be applicable.
+The importer is free to add the amount of the penalty to the vehicle's final purchase price.

-- If the vehicle is imported on behalf of someone who is entitled to privileges or immunities (either by the person himself/herself or by an intermediary acting on his/her behalf), the person concerned is classified as the importer.
-But as the latter enjoys immunity from administrative jurisdiction, it would not be possible to enforce any penalty that may be applicable.
-In view of this, by way of exception an exemption from payment of a penalty applies for the import of a vehicle into Switzerland on behalf of a person who is entitled to privileges or immunities.
+- If the vehicle is imported for a person who enjoys privileges or immunities (either by the individual or by an intermediary acting on their behalf), that person is deemed to be the importer.
+However, as they enjoy immunity from administrative jurisdiction, it is not possible to enforce any penalty that may be applicable.
+By way of exception therefore, no penalties are collected for vehicles imported into Switzerland on behalf of a person who enjoys privileges or immunities.

-In accordance with Article 11 of the CO2 Act, the Federal Council specifies a measurement method for each importer or manufacturer of light commercial vehicles for an individual target level for the light commercial vehicles imported into Switzerland.
-The measurement requirement concerns the importer’s or manufacturer’s light commercial vehicles (fleet) initially registered in Switzerland in the respective year.
-This means that it is the initial importer or manufacturer who is the responsible and authorised entity for compliance with the CO2 emission regulations for light commercial vehicles, and not a third party who may register the vehicles in Switzerland at a later juncture.
-It should be noted that when the fact of relevance to the allocation of the vehicle (import/manufacture) is realised, this triggers the corresponding legal consequences (namely that the light commercial vehicles belong to the importer’s fleet).
-A repeated realisation of the fact of relevance cannot trigger these legal consequences a second time.
+Article 11 of the CO2 Act states that the Federal Council establishes a method for calculating an individual target value for each LCV importer or manufacturer for vehicles imported into or manufactured in Switzerland.
+The calculation relates to the LCVs first registered by the importer or manufacturer in the reference year (vehicle fleet).
+This means that the initial importer or manufacturer is the responsible and authorised entity with regard to compliance with carbon emission regulations, rather than any third party who might register the car in Switzerland at a later date.
+It should be noted that when the circumstances determining how the vehicle is assessed arise (i.e. import or manufacture), the corresponding legal consequences (LCV belongs to the importer’s fleet) enter into effect.
+A repeat of these circumstances cannot lead to the same legal consequences a second time.

-Invoices are issued by the SFOE on the basis of data obtained from the Federal Roads Office (FEDRO).
-It is not necessary for importers to submit their data.
+Invoices are prepared by the SFOE on the basis of data available from the SFOE and FEDRO.
+Importers are not generally required to submit any data.

 Small importers (prior to registration)

-With effect from 1 January 2018, the revenue from penalties has been allocated to the Motorway and Agglomeration Traffic Fund.
-It had previously been allocated to the Infrastructure Fund.
+Since 1 January 2018, the revenue collected from penalties has been allocated to the National Highways and Urban Transport Fund.
+It was previously allocated to the Infrastructure Fund.

 Calculation of penalties